Study Find Proteins That May Explain Cognitive Resilience in People with Alzheimer’s Pathology

 People with Alzheimer’s pathology, but no significant cognitive decline (termed, resilient), have increases in synaptic signaling and energy production and decreased damage to waste clearance and anti-oxidant proteins when compared to people with AD-dementia.

 What: Researchers identify 123 synaptic proteins that may explain the varying levels of cognitive function in elderly people with and without Alzheimer’s disease (AD) pathology.

 Where: Becky C. Carlyle, et al. Synaptic Proteins Associated with Cognitive Performance and Neuropathology in Older Humans Revealed by Multiplexed Fractionated Proteomics, Neurobiology of Aging, 2021.

-BrightFocus Connection: This project was supported by a BrightFocus Alzheimer's Disease Research grant to first author Becky C. Carlyle, PhD, formerly an instructor in Neurology at Massachusetts General Hospital, now at the University of Oxford.
+BrightFocus Connection: This project was supported by the Luminescence foundation in partnership with the BrightFocus Alzheimer’s Disease Research Program grant to first author Becky C. Carlyle, PhD, formerly an instructor in Neurology at Massachusetts General Hospital, now at the University of Oxford.
 Senior author Steve Arnold, MD, director and principal investigator of the Alzheimer’s Clinical & Translational Research Unit at Mass General, was a 2012-15 ADR grantee.